evison/Sentires/README.md

 profile.indicatorfile = ${path.profile}/2014.nus.utf.indicator
 ```

-You may refer to the "2014.nus.profile.task" file, which is a complete profile task file.
+For the English version, you may refer to the "2014.nus.profile.task" file under the "task" folder, which is a complete profile task file.
 For the Chinese version, you need to modified the corresponding task file in a similar way.

 ## References